vsouza/awesome-ios/README.md

 * [AZDialogViewController](https://github.com/Minitour/AZDialogViewController) - A highly customizable alert dialog controller that mimics Snapchat's alert dialog. :large_orange_diamond:
 * [MIBlurPopup](https://github.com/MarioIannotta/MIBlurPopup) - MIBlurPopup let you create amazing popups with a blurred background.
 * [LNPopupController](https://github.com/LeoNatan/LNPopupController) - a framework for presenting view controllers as popups of other view controllers, much like the Apple Music and Podcasts apps.
-* [PopupWindow](https://github.com/shin8484/PopupWindow) - PopupWindow is a simple Popup using another UIWindow in Swift. :large_orange_diamond:
+* [PopupWindow](https://github.com/shin8484/PopupWindow) - PopupWindow is a simple Popup using another UIWindow in Swift.
+* [SHPopup](https://github.com/iamshezad/SHPopup) - A lightweight library for popup view.
+:large_orange_diamond:

 #### ProgressView